 Advisory council, Sense About Science

 Shortlisted for the George Orwell prize for blogging

 Shortlisted for Editorial Intelligence’s Award for mainstream blogger of the year

 Shortlisted for the Law Society Gazette‘s legal personality of the year

 GQ Magazine’s list of 100 most influential men in Britain (number 64!)

 Longlisted for the George Orwell prize for blogging

 About Jack of Kent

-Jack of Kent was a character in medieval English midlands’ and Welsh folklore, associated with stories of getting the better of the devil by concentrating on what was actually said (see this Wikipedia page).
+Jack of Kent was a character in English and Welsh folklore, associated with stories of besting the devil – Wikipedia page.